vanHeemstraSystems/screenplay-management/300/999/100/200/README.md

 }
 ```

-Like with the Entity-Relationship Diagram (ERD) we further breakdown the Slugline inti its distinct components: Scene Type, Location, and Time of Day.
+Like with the Entity-Relationship Diagram (ERD) we further breakdown the Slugline into its distinct components: Scene Type, Location, and Time of Day.

 That's an excellent approach to further modularize the system.
 I'll restructure the monorepo to break down the slugline into three distinct services.